hakonmh/featherstore/docs/Quickstart.rst

 Reading and Writing Tables
 --------------------------

-FeatherStore supports reading and writing of Pandas DataFrames and Series, Polars DataFrames and PyArrow tables.
+FeatherStore supports reading and writing of Pandas DataFrames/Series, Polars DataFrames/Series and PyArrow tables.

 First lets create a DataFrame to store.